 C-Stat moves CDHS to an outcomes-oriented and collaborative approach to affect change at every level.
 The goals are to collect timely data, increase transparency, conduct regular executive meetings to assess the effectiveness of the strategies, and identify new performance measures, all in support of continuous quality improvement.

 C-Stat is a management discussion, focused on real-time data and performance goals.
 The parties in the discussion are the CDHS office and division staff along with the C-Stat leadership team.
-Meetings take place both virtually and at the CDHS headquarters at 1575 Sherman St. in Denver.
+Meetings take place virtually.

-The meetings are facilitated by CDHS's executive director, Michelle Barnes.
-Director Barnes will determine the order and direction that the meeting takes.
-She will start with a particular slide, begin to ask questions and then establish the course of the meeting.
-Her questions generally will be directed to the office director, but may also be directed to one of the division directors.
-Other members of the C-Stat leadership team are also invited to ask follow up questions of the office director.
+The meetings are facilitated by CDHS's office directors, who determine the order and direction that meetings take.
+The office directors start with a particular slide, ask questions, and then establish the course of the meeting.
+Questions are generally directed to the division directors.
+Members of the C-Stat leadership team are also invited to ask follow-up questions.

-The CDHS Performance Management unit prepares the C-Stat slide deck.
+The CDHS Performance Management Division prepares the C-Stat slide deck.

 - C-Stat meetings are scheduled in a regular rotation, but times and days are subject to change: